How can I unlock my iPhone and use an alternative SIM from another mobile provider?

 Virgin says that any iPhone purchased from the company within the past year or so will be unlocked already, but some older iPhones might not have the same luck.

-The good news is that all you'll need to do is update your iPhone to iOS 8 an it'll be unlocked for you.
+The good news is that all you'll need to do is update your iPhone to iOS 8 or iOS 9 and it'll be unlocked for you.

 If your iPhone isn't compatible with iOS 8 - that is, if it's an iPhone 4 or older - you'll be able to perform a full restore of your iPhone to unlock it in the same way you can if you're on Three.
 Don't forget to back up your data first, though.

 If you've been with Tesco Mobile for 12 months or more, or if you've completed your contract, you'll be able to get an unlock code from Tesco for free by calling 0345 301 4455 and choosing "unlock your mobile."